 We all tend to knit differently.
 So it shouldn’t surprise you when I say how you knit will have an effect on your knitting tension.

 Here’s some real talk.
 Knitting a gauge swatch to check your gauge will prevent you from knitting an unwearable object.

 It’s so easy to do.
-I'll show you.
-In the post linked below, I teach you how to swatch in the round.
+Here's how to swatch in the round.

 After you’ve completed your knitted gauge swatch, you’ll need to wash and block it.
 This will give you a truer gauge measurement than if you didn’t wash and block.

 Here is the yarn band from the Cascade 220 Heathers yarn.